Solutions Architect for growth-stage and enterprise orgs.Now shipping production AI systems with Claude.

 - 04Start my own thing and make it successful.

-- Attribution and measurement
+- Analytics and Attribution

-- Targeting
+- ICP and Targeting

-- Planning and Projections
+- Forecasting and Modeling

 If the JD lands — let’s talk